kstenerud/varpad/varpad-specification.md

 ### Example 2

-Padding counts greater than 127 look a little different due to the [VLQ](https://github.com/kstenerud/vlq/blob/master/vlq-specification.md) encoding:
+Padding counts 128 and greater look a little different due to the [RVLQ](https://github.com/kstenerud/vlq/blob/master/vlq-specification.md) encoding:

 | Bytes                      | Padding |
 | -------------------------- | ------- |
 | `[81 00` `00`x124 `00 81]` |     128 |

-The padding byte count 128 (0x80) encodes to the VLQ `[81 00]`, which is placed at the beginning of the padding sequence, and also at the end of the sequence in reversed order.
-The last byte (0x00) of the VLQ encoded byte count field is used to fill the middle of the padding sequence.
+The padding byte count 128 (0x80) encodes to the RVLQ `[81 00]`, which is placed at the beginning of the padding sequence, and also at the end of the sequence in reversed byte order.
+The last byte (0x00) of the RVLQ encoded byte count field is used to fill the middle of the padding sequence.

 | Bytes                       | Padding |
 | --------------------------- | ------- |
 | `[92 03` `03`x2303 `03 92]` |    2307 |

-The padding byte count 2307 (0x903) encodes to the VLQ `[92 03]`.
-The last byte (0x03) of the VLQ encoded byte count field is used to fill the middle of the padding sequence.
+The padding byte count 2307 (0x903) encodes to the RVLQ `[92 03]`.
+The last byte (0x03) of the RVLQ encoded byte count field is used to fill the middle of the padding sequence.